August 30, 2023

 The second installment of the DoD’s funding enhances efforts in areas including radiation-hardened microelectronics and trusted artificial intelligence and expands student training, continuing education and dissemination.
 It includes $3.8 million for Purdue, $5 million for Indiana University and $1.6 million for Vanderbilt University.

-Some of these subjects are the focus at several universities that have been added as SCALE partners: Morgan State University, a historically Black university in Baltimore; the University of Tulsa; and the Microelectronics Security Training Center, headquartered at the University of Florida.
+Some of these subjects are the focus at several universities that have been added as SCALE partners: Morgan State University, a historically Black college or university in Baltimore; the University of Tulsa; and the Microelectronics Security Training Center, headquartered at the University of Florida.

-The SCALE program is the nation’s preeminent workforce development effort, funded by the DoD’s Trusted and Assured Microelectronics program and managed by the Naval Surface Warfare Center, Crane Division.
+The SCALE program is the nation’s preeminent workforce development effort, funded by the DoD’s Trusted and Assured Microelectronics program and managed by Naval Surface Warfare Center, Crane Division.
 Purdue leads a public-private-academic partnership of now 19 universities and 48 partners within the defense industry and government.

 Peter Bermel, SCALE director and professor of electrical and computer engineering at Purdue, said the new funding will significantly expand this work, which is founded on Purdue’s Next Moves in national security and technology.